fllstx/job-skill-assessment/quizzes/html/html-quiz.md

 </picture>
 ```

-- [ ] It displays image1.jpg at 1000px and higher, image2.jpg at 750-999px, and image3.jpg at 749px and lower.
+- [checked ] It displays image1.jpg at 1000px and higher, image2.jpg at 750-999px, and image3.jpg at 749px and lower.
 - [ ] It displays image1.jps at 1000px and higher and image2.jpg at 750-999px, image3.jpg is a default in case `<picture>` is not supported.
 - [ ] It displays image1.jpg at 1000px and higher and image2.jpg at 750px and higher, image3.jpg is a default in case `<picture>` is not supported.
 - [ ] It displays image1.jpg, image2.jpg and image3.jpg at 1000px and higher.

 ### What does the `<label>` element do?

-- [ ] It labels webpages with important information.
+- [checked ] It labels webpages with important information.
 - [ ] It creates an ID for a corresponding input element.
 - [ ] It overrides the name attribute's value on a child input element.
 - [ ] It programmatically associates a text label with an interface element.